 Precinct 1 is the county’s fastest growing area and includes Southwest Tyler, Bullard, Flint-Gresham, Noonday and part of Lake Palestine.

-During his two terms as Commissioner, he was instrumental in getting the Downtown Jail Expansion project completed.
+During his time as Commissioner, he was instrumental in getting the Downtown Jail Expansion and Road and Bridge Bonds passed by voters.
 He is now in his third term and is heavily involved in the county’s long-term Road Plan.

 Commissioner Warr is committed to the county’s "Roadmap to a New Horizon," which includes taxpayer first and common-sense government

 Commissioner Warr, a business owner, has been married to Sabrina for more than 30 years.
 They have one son, who graduated from Texas A&M University, and are active members of Green Acres Baptist Church.

 Commissioner Warr has a long history of public service and community involvement in Smith County.

 - Tyler City Council Member for 2 terms

 - Northeast Texas Regional Mobility Authority, Long-range Planning Chairman

 - Tyler Area Chamber of Commerce, Board of Directors & Committe Chair